maniospas/Blombly/docs/basics/iterables.md

 </pre>

+**Direct allocation**

 Convert any iterable to a vector with the above syntax, provided that it contains only floats.
 Initialize vectors of zero elements or -for even faster allocation- no set values.
-This is done like below:
+This is done like below.
+Recall that `::` is treated as a normal name character by the language.

 ```java
 zeros = vector::zero(1000);